umanit/umanit-ionic-view/README.md

 `bower install --save umanit-ionic-view`

+Now inject the module `umanit-view` in your angular application.

 ## Why ?

 In [Ionicframework](http://ionicframework.com/), every view is cached by default.
 So, if you want to use a function when your view is loaded, you can't rely on [ngInit](https://docs.angularjs.org/api/ng/directive/ngInit) directive to do it, because it will be only fire once.